Victor Amateur Radio Association

 This history of Military Television Equipment built by RCA is

-The ATE, ATF, ATG, ATH television camera/transmitters series is known as Block 1.
+The ATE, ATF, ATG, and ATH television camera/transmitter series is known as Block 1.
 The camera and transmitter are housed in a single case.
-The sets consisted of four fixed frequencies, 78, 90, 102 and 114 MHz.
-The channels were 9 mc wide due to the use of double sideband transmission.
+The sets consists of four fixed frequencies, 78, 90, 102, and 114 MHz.
+The channels are 9 mc wide due to the use of double sideband transmission.
 The RF power is 15 watts.
-The pickup tube is an iconoscope and the output tube is an 829.
+The pickup tube is an 1846 iconoscope and the output tube an 829.
 The input voltage is 12.5 VDC.
 The components to the system are the CRV-59AAA to AAD camera transmitter, CRV-21ABY dynamotor, CRV-66ACS to ACV antenna, and CRV-60AAR monitor.

-The ARE, ARF, ARG, ARH sets are the matching receiver/displays for the accompanying camera/transmitters.
-The receivers are fixed frequency, complement to the transmitter, with a self-contained dynamotor and 7’’ green phosphor CRT.
+The ARE, ARF, ARG, and ARH sets are matching receiver/displays for the accompanying camera/transmitters.
+The receivers are fixed frequency, complementary to the transmitter, with a self-contained dynamotor and 7’’ green phosphor CRT.
 The input voltage is 25 VDC.
 The components to the set are the CRV-46ABP to ABS receiver, CRV-23ACR voltage control unit, CRV-66ACO to ACR, and CRV-66ADV to ADY antenna.

 Contract date 1942.